hardytool/server/src/assets/rules.md

        - Participants must alert the admins if their rank does not accurately reflect their skill level, or if they have alternate accounts they regularly use.
          - Admins may adjust a player's rank to be more accurate in these situations.
        - Players must sign-up on the current Steam account they primarily use for playing Dota, except in the case described in the next rule.
 The required 500 games and 250 wins on the account must all have been played by the player who is signing up.
-       - Before registering, players are required to turn "Expose Public Match Data" on in the Dota 2 client > Settings > Options > Profile
+       - Before registering, players are required to turn "Expose Public Match Data" on in the Dota 2 client > Settings > Options > Profile.
+         - Players are not required to keep match data public for the remainder of the season, only for the draft.
-       - No one should expect to miss more than 3 weeks in the season (including playoffs).
+       - No one should expect to miss more than 2 weeks in the season (including playoffs).
          - If a participant expects inconsistent attendance for an upcoming season, they are encouraged to instead sign up as a stand-in or free agent, as appropriate.
        - Admins will be watching for accounts that have unusual match history.
 Those accounts may be removed from the league at the time they are discovered at the discretion of the admins.
 Since there are various ways this rule can be violated, any other punishment will be determined on a case-by-case basis.
        - Every player on a team’s roster must play in at least 1 game of the bo2 each week, if available, and each player on the roster must play one game for a minimum of five weeks over the course of the season.
          - This rule is extended into the post season.
 Every player on a team’s roster must play at least 1 game of the bo3, if available.
        - Participants may only play in 1 sub-division in a season of RD2L.
 This means a player cannot sign up for multiple sub-divisions or the same division using multiple identities.
-         - The exception to this is the NA FLEX division.
    - **Captains**
      - Captains are also participants and all participant rules apply to captains.
      - Captains should have completed at least one previous season before signing up as a captain, unless they get permission from an admin.